 Welcomes the completion of the Year of Polar Prediction (YOPP) project of the WMO’s World Weather Research Programme (WWRP) and a new project Polar Coupled Analysis and Prediction for Services proposed in the WWRP Implementation Plan for 2024–2027;

+Acknowledging that implementation of outputs associated with changes in the cryosphere and downstream impacts on water resources and sea-level rise are subject to the outcome of budgetary decisions or the Secretary-General being able to identify efficiencies; [P Endersby]

 Recommends to Congress the adoption of Priorities to Address Global and Regional Impacts of Changes in the Cryosphere, through draft Resolution ##/1 (Cg-19, as provided in the annex to the present recommendation;

 Requests the EC-PHORS to keep the list of proposed activities under review and to make a final proposal to Congress (i.e. a revision of the annex to the present recommendation), in consultation with the other bodies of WMO.